Wall Street Pummels ChargePoint Holdings Inc. (CHPT) After Recent Earnings Report

 Sponsored

-The average price from analysts is $22.73, which is $8.47 above the current price.
-Today, the average trading volume of CHPT was 10.52M shares.
+The average price from analysts is $22.73, which is $6.8 above the current price.
+CHPT currently public float of 325.68M and currently shorts hold a 12.97% ratio of that float.
+Today, the average trading volume of CHPT was 10.45M shares.

 CHPT’s Market Performance